As part of the Doctor of Physical Therapy (DPT) program requirements, each student at Temple University completes

 - Three (3) full-time clinical education experiences totaling 36 weeks

-The full-time clinical experiences range from a minimum of 6 consecutive weeks up to as many as 24 consecutive weeks at a select facility.
-The first full-time clinical experience (6 weeks) takes place approximately 1 year into the professional program and provides students the opportunity to acclimate to the clinical environment and gain experience and confidence in basic procedures and interventions.
-The second clinical experience is 12 weeks during the 2nd summer.
-The final experience can be a single internship that is 24 weeks in length or split into two 12-week experiences.
+The first full-time clinical experience (12 weeks) takes place during the second year of the curriculum after students have completed the majority of didactic curricular content and gained clinical confidence and skill throughout the ICE experiences.
+The second and third full-time clinical experiences can be a single internship that is 24 weeks in length or split into two 12-week experiences.
 Throughout the clinical education experiences, student expectations and responsibilities rise in accordance with their level of education.
 At Temple University we value diversity of clinical education experiences.
-Over the course of the entire curriculum, students must successfully complete clinical experiences in both in-patient and out-patient facilities.
+Over the course of the entire curriculum, students must successfully complete clinical experiences in at least two different practice settings.
 Specialized clinical experiences such as sports medicine, pediatrics, dance, etc. are available to 3rd year students on their final internships.
 These clinical experiences are available in the Delaware Valley, across the United States, and internationally.
 The Directors of Clinical Education and the student work collaboratively to obtain a suitable clinical placement that meets the individual interests and academic needs of each student.

 Requirements for clinical internships may vary according to the facility; however, Temple University requires that all students, prior to participation in clinical education, must submit current evidence to the Directors of Clinical Education of: PPD, personal medical insurance, current CPR and First Aid, physical examination, FBI clearance and criminal background check, and drug screen.
 The Directors of Clinical Education will give you information to facilitate these processes, but please note the cost is incurred by the student.